sebastianbirk/customer-churn-prediction-azure-ml/README.md

 ## Step 11:
-Register a dataset using your datastore.
+Register a dataset using your datastore. **Important: the dataset has to be named "customer-churn".

 ![create-dataset-1](https://user-images.githubusercontent.com/34235961/78451271-ed774a00-7684-11ea-93e8-ac79edb06b91.png)